-- A17.
-Relevant industry factors include industry conditions such as the competitive environment, supplier and customer relationships, and technological developments.
-Examples of matters the auditor may consider include: - The market and competition, including demand, capacity, and price competition. - Cyclical or seasonal activity. - Product technology relating to the entity's products. - Energy supply and cost. - A18.
+- The market and competition, including demand, capacity, and price competition. - Cyclical or seasonal activity. - Product technology relating to the entity's products. - Energy supply and cost. - A25.
 The industry in which the entity operates may give rise to specific risks of material misstatement arising from the nature of the business or the degree of regulation.
 For example, long-term contracts may involve significant estimates of revenues and expenses that give rise to risks of material misstatement.
-In such cases, it is important that the engagement team include members with sufficient relevant knowledge and experience.6
+In such cases, it is important that the engagement team include members with sufficient relevant knowledge and experience9.